spencerReith/cs55_finalProject/README.md

 We used several AWS resources and programming languages to create our Cloud environment and implementation.
 These are listed below, and elaborated on in 'Milestone 4 (Task 1)'.

 **We used the following AWS services:**
-AWS SNS
+- AWS SNS

-Amazon Route53
+- Amazon Route53

-AWS CloudWatch
+- AWS CloudWatch

-AWS Shield Standard
+- AWS Shield Standard

-AWS EC2 Instances (2 holding websites for our political campaign, and 6 used as DDoS attackers)
+- AWS EC2 Instances (2 holding websites for our political campaign, and 6 used as DDoS attackers)

 **We programmed in the following languages:**
-HTML
+- HTML

-CSS
+- CSS

-PHP
+- PHP

-Bash
+- Bash

 **We launched (and protected our servers against) 3 separate DoS and DDoS attacks:**
-9,000 packet TCP Flood (originating from 1 server)
+- 9,000 packet TCP Flood (originating from 1 server)

-500,000 packet TCP Flood (originating from 5 servers)
+- 500,000 packet TCP Flood (originating from 5 servers)

-600,000 packet TCP Flood (originating from 5 servers)
+- >10,000 packet TCP Flood that was stopped on purpose by AWS CloudWatch (originating from 5 servers)

 **We attempted to use the following AWS Services, but for various reasons (described later in this write-up), we changed course:**
 AWS CloudFront